patanupam4/mysite/README.md

 * Junit has been covered - 80% +
 * Tested with Feed - https://sports.ndtv.com/rss/cricket & https://sports.ndtv.com/rss/football
 * From the Manual field in case date is not provided, the _**fallback is current date**_
+* Default Sonar check has been done on Custom code

 ## Modules